imaphatduc/cubecubed/CONTRIBUTING.md

 ### Documentation

-Documentation is stale, at least for now.
 Please don't open an issue to report anything relating to markdown files in this repository, but if possible, you can open a Pull Request with `Documentation` or `Markdown` template.

 ### Typos in Code